bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] **Hestia**
 				- [ ] Passive - Lucky has a smaller effect, but may be applied multiple times to the same coin.
 (Lucky applies a 13% heads chance boost but may stack up to 3 times, up to a 89% heads chance.)
 	- [ ] **Polish #1**
+		- [ ] No last chance flip for Nemesis rounds or Trial rounds.
 		- [ ] Filters for the patron selection and main scenes.
 			- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
 Need to move inside the scenes instead of on main on top of everything.
 		- [ ] Needs an Abandon Run button somewhere.